 He further speaks to how unnatural it is for humans to kill other animals.

-Got me all hot and bothered.
-That was like the 17th century’s version of a vegan Instagram account showcasing all the tasty vegan treats.
+That got me all hot and bothered.
+It’s like the 17th century’s version of a vegan Instagram account showcasing all the tasty vegan treats.

-And now, finally, we come to Margaret Cavendish (1623-1673), The Duchess of Newcastle, who wrote plays, poetry, and essays on science, philosophy and nature, and was one of first female authors to be printed,28 AND just so happens to be the first woman ever mentioned in “The History of Veganism” series!
+Finally, we come to Margaret Cavendish (1623–1673), The Duchess of Newcastle, who wrote plays, poetry, and essays on science, philosophy and nature, and was one of first female authors to be printed,56 and just so happens to be the first woman ever mentioned in “The History of Veganism” series.
 It’s about time!
 (Nothing like male historical bias to turn even a vegan history series into a sausage fest.)

 So let’s hear what the Duchess had to say.
-Cavendish spoke against the concept of inherent human superiority pointing to the wisdom within non-human animals and arguing that it was man’s “pride, self conceit and presumption” that has misled him into judging other creatures by human standards, not realizing that language and reason could take non-human form.33
+Cavendish spoke against the concept of inherent human superiority, pointing to the wisdom within non-human animals and arguing that it was man’s “pride, self conceit and presumption” that has misled him into judging other creatures by human standards, not realizing that language and reason could take non-human form:57

 When he of creatures is most cruel wild.